openmiblab/tristan-human-firstinhuman/README.md

 ## 🛠️ Methodology

-The **inputs** to the pipeline are metrics produced by the assay for primary and secondary objectives, saved in a [persistent data archive](https://zenodo.org/records/15514373) as three separate datasets:
+The **inputs** to the pipeline are metrics produced by the assay for primary and secondary objectives, saved in a [persistent data archive](https://zenodo.org/records/15610350) as two separate datasets:
 - *tristan_humans_healthy_rifampicin_all_results*: MRI biomarkers in subjects with successful treatment visits
 - *tristan_humans_healthy_controls_all_results*: MRI biomarkers in subjects with baseline visits only.

+Also source data on the study participants such as basic demographics and liver function tests, saved in the [source data archive](https://zenodo.org/records/15610541) of the study as:
 - *tristan_humans_healthy_rifampicin_data*: clinical covariates such as demographics and blood-based liver function tests in all subjects.

 The **output** is the effect of the drugs on primary and secondary endpoints, as well as results for additional questions such as correlations between baseline values and with effect sizes measured by conventional liver function tests.
 The pipeline computes the statistics and generates tables and figures for internal reporting and inclusion in the publication.